deancollins84/cushon/README.md

         "declaration": true
       }
       """
-     Then I should get a status code of 200
+     Then I should get a status code of 201

-  Scenario Customer applies to open an ISA account and declares they an ISA for current tax year.
+      And I should see a success message

-    Given I am a customer
+  Scenario Customer applies to open an ISA account and declares they already have an ISA for current tax year.
-      And I am opening an ISA account
+    Given I am opening an ISA account
      When I request POST "/customer/{customerId}/account"
       And I set JSON payload to
       """